 from Australia and have judged numerous national and international

 exhibitions.
 Exhibition success has also given me various photographic

 honours such as Grand Master of the Australian

-Photographic Society (GMAPS), Master of the Photographic Society of
+Photographic Society (GMAPS), Grand Master of the Photographic Society

-America (MPSA) and the EFIAP/p (FIAP is the
+America (GMPSA) and the EFIAP/p (platinum level - FIAP is the

 international photographic federation) and Honorary Membership

 overseas camera clubs and societies.
 If you want to be able to

 apply photography across a wide variety of subject matter, the